Sunday, June 9, 2019

 Here is the NEDCC "Treatment Performed" -

 A written record of treatment was provided.
 Surface soil was reduced using dry cleaning techniques as possible.
 After confirming that the media would permit aqueous treatment, the object was humidified and washed with filtered water/alcohol to clean the paper and reduce staining, discoloration, and acidity.
-The object was lined to mend tears, fill losses, and for additional support, with Japanese paper and wheat starch paste, and methylcellulose.
+The object was lined to mend tears, fill losses, and for additional support, with Japanese paper, and wheat starch paste, and methylcellulose.
 It was flattened by stretch-drying on a board and rolled onto an archival tube for storage purposes.
 The rolled map was covered with a Melinex sheet and fastened with two cotton-twilled tapes.
 The object was housed in an archival Tube Box.

 Here is the pictorial of the conservation process and the early next steps.
-Please don't mistake that the steps seen in the pictorial happened, in short order because you are able to easily and quickly scroll down through the steps and process.
+Please don't mistake that the steps seen in the pictorial happened, in short order because you can easily and quickly scroll down through the steps and process.
 The degree of difficulty working through each of the steps to process this delicate, yet physically challenging to handle, due to its length, a paper map, cannot be properly expressed or detailed by these stunning images that capture a single moment of what must be at times, very, very, challenging work taking place over many long days.
 The staff at NEDCC did an absolutely incredible job conserving this historic, one-of-a-kind, electric railway artifact!
 NEDCC shared with me that this was one of the longest documents they had ever conserved!
 And that it was an honor for all the staff members to work with this precious resource.
 How very exciting for us to experience their skilled results!

-* Note from Phil - after releasing this post, if I should find I have misnamed someone in the captions, or I have the steps out of sequence or need to make other corrections in my wording of the steps/process...I will make the needed corrections as they are brought to my attention - PWM
+* Note from Phil - after releasing this post, if I should find I have misnamed someone in the captions, or I have the steps out of sequence to make other corrections in my wording of the steps/process...I will make the needed corrections as they are brought to my attention - PWM

 The preparation for washing begins with Luana Maekawa,